Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

    > [Info] If a payment is processed manually, an *M* will be displayed in this column.

-[comment]: <> (B für Beleg, Bearbeiten, Buchhaltung???Change column name accordingly here and in IU Terminology file!
+[comment]: <> (B für Beleg, Bearbeiten, Buchhaltung???
+Change column name accordingly here and in IU Terminology file!
 Add screenshot/icons)

  - S (Search)
  The ![Search](/Assets/Icons/Search.png "[Search]") (Search) icon is displayed in this column.
 Click this button to search for open items.